Akebia Therapeutics Inc. (AKBA) – Don’t Believe the Hype: Check The Facts

 Akebia Therapeutics Inc. (AKBA) Insider Activity

-A total of 4 insider transactions have happened at Akebia Therapeutics Inc. (AKBA) in the last six months, with sales accounting for 1 and purchases happening 3 times.
-The most recent transaction is an insider sale by Burke Steven Keith, the company’s SVP, Chief Medical Officer.
-SEC filings show that Burke Steven Keith sold 1,147 shares of the company’s common stock on Aug 31 at a price of $0.36 per share for a total of $416.0.
-Following the sale, the insider now owns 0.42 million shares.
+A total of 3 insider transactions have happened at Akebia Therapeutics Inc. (AKBA) in the last six months, with sales accounting for 0 and purchases happening 3 times.
+The most recent transaction is an insider sale by Butler John P., the company’s CEO and President.
+SEC filings show that Butler John P. sold 38,632 shares of the company’s common stock on Feb 27 at a price of $0.81 per share for a total of $31416.0.
+Following the sale, the insider now owns 1.66 million shares.

-Akebia Therapeutics Inc. disclosed in a document filed with the SEC on Jun 03 that GILMAN STEVEN C (Director) sold a total of 4,567 shares of the company’s common stock.
-The trade occurred on Jun 03 and was made at $0.36 per share for $1653.0.
-Following the transaction, the insider now directly holds 43430.0 shares of the AKBA stock.
+Akebia Therapeutics Inc. disclosed in a document filed with the SEC on Feb 27 that Dahan Michel (SVP, Chief Operating Officer) sold a total of 10,090 shares of the company’s common stock.
+The trade occurred on Feb 27 and was made at $0.81 per share for $8205.0.
+Following the transaction, the insider now directly holds 0.29 million shares of the AKBA stock.

 Akebia Therapeutics Inc. (AKBA): Who are the competitors?

-The company’s main competitors (and peers) include Johnson & Johnson (JNJ) that is trading -2.12% down over the past 12 months and Novartis AG (NVS) that is 0.83% higher over the same period.
+The company’s main competitors (and peers) include Johnson & Johnson (JNJ) that is trading -7.29% down over the past 12 months and Novartis AG (NVS) that is -4.16% lower over the same period.